Conversion of Company from One Form to Another

 In the modern days the need & speed for expansion has been growing tremendously which leads to fast evolving change in the nature of company status to adapt the required needs and move ahead of the constraints in existing one.
 So here we shall be knowing about the types of conversion possibilities currently as per the Indian Taxation and Government Laws for the time being.

-Partnership Firm to Limited Liability Partnership (LLP)
+Partnership Firm to L.L.P.

-Proprietorship Firm to Private Limited Company
+Proprietorship to Pvt Ltd Company

 The most popular form of business entity that most Indians launch their business with is Sole Proprietorship due to the minimal compliance requirements & documentations.
 As the business and the incomes grow, you need to open a business with current accounts and income tax filings of the Proprietor.
 Once you know you are booming and there is only an uphill to go, then you can convert Sole Proprietorship into a Private Limited Company to accomplish this separation.

 To convert a Sole Proprietorship into a Private Limited Company, an agreement is generally drafted between the Proprietorship and the Private Limited Company (once it is incorporated) to sell the business.
 Further, such Private Limited Company so incorporated should takeover the Sole Proprietorship Concern” as one of the objectives in its Memorandum of Association.

 OPC to Pvt Ltd Company